unity3d-jp/UnityChanToonShaderVer2_Project/Assets/Toon/Shader/README_en.txt

 Please contact us if you have any issues.

 【Version】
+2018/08/21
+Fixed Offset_Camera_Z bug with mirror objects in VRChat.
+Added 6 shader variations to Mobile/_Clipping series for VRChat.

 2018/08/16
 Add MatcapMask
 Added MatcapMask that can adjust the power of MatCap effect applied on the UV base of the mesh.
 MatcapMask is a grayscale map, "white" becomes to MatCap full effect.